cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 By making the conjur-authn-k8s-client FIPS compliant, our customer will gain a cryptographic standard to protect their unclassified, but sensitive data.

+It should be noted that this project isn't only available for use for big enterprise players - it's also a key part of our open source suite, and open source users may very well not care about FIPS and may not have purchased access to RedHat's tooling.
+Throughout the design and implementation we should verify that non-enterprise users get the same quality from the project, even if it is FIPS compliant.

 ## Useful Links

 | **Name**                        | **Link**                                            |